What's Inside?

 This is why the Hispanic question gets complicated.
 Filipinos carry Spanish cultural influences and some Spanish ancestry.
 But they’re not Hispanic in the way Mexicans or Colombians are Hispanic.
 The foundation is different.
 The proportions are different.
 The historical experience created something unique.

 Filipino ethnicity is Filipino.
-It doesn’t fit neatly into Hispanic or Asian or any other single category.
+It doesn’t fit neatly into Hispanic, Asian, or any other single category.
 It’s its own thing, shaped by geography, history, and the particular way different peoples came together in this specific place over this specific time.

 Why Filipinos Are Better for Outsourcing